-Substance abuse and addiction counseling is a career where a counselor works people suffering from drug or alcohol addiction.
+Substance abuse and addiction counseling is a career where a counselor works with people suffering from drug or alcohol addiction.
 It’s the counselor’s job to help these individuals recover from their addiction.
-Although a counselor’s job is to mostly focus on the addiction itself, counselors also work towards addressing any related issues.
+Although a counselor’s job is to focus on the addiction itself mostly, counselors also work towards addressing any related issues.

 These issues can range from mental health, social, job-related, and emotional issues.
 Counselors have an understanding that addiction is a disease, and they know that with the right treatment, time, and intervention sessions, it is treatable.
 It should also be understood that not all treatments work well for every addict.
 Treatment plans are individualized to help that specific person recover.